About

 That gap existed before generative AI.
 AI made it worse.
 At Bank of America, Ryan watched entire teams trying to navigate a technology shift while sitting 10+ years behind on foundational skills.
 The fear was real.
 The tools available to the people responsible for helping them were not.

-He has led teams of 20+ engineers and PMs, scaled platforms to tens of millions of users and turned around operating models that had quietly stopped working.
-That background is useful.
-But this company exists for a different reason: he got to a point in his career where building another corporate widget wasn't enough.
+He has run engineering and product development at scale, scaled platforms to tens of millions of users and turned around operating models that had quietly stopped working.
+What that experience taught him was simpler.
 The people doing the actual work of guiding others deserve better infrastructure.
 That's what Ascendvent is for.